 - Maintain the highest standards of personal and professional conduct in dealings with each other, with other public policy and funding bodies, with other health and educational systems, with clients and families, and with the general public.

 - Respect the organizational plans, strategies, data, reports, and other proprietary material of each member as confidential to the member.

-- Respect the right of each member to support, oppose, or abstain from voting on any action before
+- Respect the right of each member to support, oppose, or abstain from voting on any action before BHAM.

-positions are consistent with votes taken by a majority of the members in formal BHAM meetings.
+- Refrain from representing individual positions on issues as those of BHAM except where such positions are consistent with votes taken by a majority of the members in formal BHAM meetings.

-- Conduct the business affairs of the association in good faith and with honesty, integrity, due diligence,
+- Conduct the business affairs of the association in good faith and with honesty, integrity, due diligence, and reasonable competence.

-suppliers, and the general public and will respond to the needs of the association’s members in a reasonable, respectful, and professional manner.
+- Members will exercise proper authority and good judgement in their dealings with association staff, suppliers, and the general public and will respond to the needs of the association’s members in a reasonable, respectful, and professional manner.